msolorio/azure_automation/README.md

 ---

 ## Goals
-- Solidify cloud computing and CI/CD concepts.
+- Solidify cloud computing and CI/CD concepts
 - Write python / shell scripts
 - Interact with necessary CLIs and APIs
 - Document steps for carrying out important cloud computing tasks
-- Setup and tear down projects efficiently, host projects only when needed, and save on cloud computing costs.
+- Setup and tear down projects efficiently, host projects only when needed, and save on cloud computing costs

 ---
 ## Projects